Skip to contentSkip to footer

 The extensions manager

-You can add, remove and reload/update devtools extensions via this manager.
+You can remove and update devtools extensions via this manager.

 Troubleshooting extensions